2Parale/2Performant-Product-Importer/readme.txt

 * **Bugfix** Does not delete regular posts on update

 == Upgrade Notice ==

+= 0.9.8.1 =
+Adding items now works after scrolling through the first 24 items on all browsers.

 = 0.9.8 =
 Compatibility with WP 3.2